integritee-network/book/README.md

-# substraTEE-book
+# integritee-book
-central hub for mdbook documentation about substraTEE
+central hub for mdbook documentation about Integritee

 This is the source for the page published at [www.substratee.com](https://www.substratee.com)